datalens-tech/datalens-backend/kb/development_guides/plugins/dl_api_plugin.md

 ## About dl-api plugin

-Each connector implements a number of interfaces by inheriting from the base classes defined in the `al_api_connector` package.
+Each connector implements a number of interfaces by inheriting from the base classes defined in the `dl_api_connector` package.

-To connect the plugin, the connector defines "definition classes" (`ApiSourceDefinition`, `ApiConnectionDefinition`, `ApiBackendDefinition`), which specify implementations of all connector-specific interfaces - the base definition classes are contained in the module `dl_api_connector.connector`.
+To implement the plugin, the connector defines "definition classes" (`ApiSourceDefinition`, `ApiConnectionDefinition`, `ApiBackendDefinition`), which specify implementations of all connector-specific interfaces - the base definition classes are contained in the module `dl_api_connector.connector`.

-The created definition classes, in turn, are assembled into a "connector class", which is inherited from the `ApiConnector` class.
+The created definition classes, in turn, are assembled into a "connector class" inherited from the `ApiConnector` class.

 The created connector class is registered as an entrypoint.